 So, integrating subjects, rather than artificially separating each subject, aligns better with the way our kids’ brains naturally learn.
 Consequently, children learn better when we integrate subjects naturally along with using different senses as a part of the learning.

 And especially when we add a strong emotion to the learning.
 Think of studying history.
 You can read a textbook summary of a historical incident… or read an exciting story about the same incident.
 Which one do you think you and your kids will remember?

 Homeschooling makes it easy to integrate subjects

-Fortunately, with homeschooling, we can integrate subjects easily.
-Since we’re teaching all the subjects, all we must do is put them together, or better yet, choose a curriculum that does it for us.
+Fortunately, with homeschooling, you can integrate subjects easily.
+Since you’re teaching all the subjects, you do is put them together, or better yet, choose a curriculum that does it for you.

 Integrating subjects and adding different senses to your teaching/learning is the way to get the most out of how your students’ brains are wired.

-So how do you do this?
+So how do you do it?
 Instead of learning history, science, language arts, and fine arts separately, you put them together in ways where they naturally occur together.
 And it not only makes learning easier, but it also makes learning more natural.
-And more engaging.
+More engaging.
+Also, it takes less time.

 For example, while you are studying the Ancients period, you could weave the following things into your study: